ocxtal/minialign/README.md

 ### Smith-Waterman-Gotoh extension

 The head seed of each chain is extended upward on the reference side then downward from the maximum score position found.
 If the resulted path is shorter than the seed span, similar extension is repeatedly performed on the next one (three times at the maximum).
-Each extension is carried out by the GABA library, which implements adaptive-banded semi-global Smith-Waterman-Gotoh algorithm with difference recurrence.
+Each extension is carried out by the [GABA library](https://github.com/ocxtal/libgaba), which implements adaptive-banded semi-global Smith-Waterman-Gotoh algorithm with difference recurrence.

 ## Notes, issues and limitations

 * SDUST masking is removed from the original minimap implementation.
-* Repetitive seed hit detection is also removed.
+* Repetitive seed-hit region detection is also removed.
-* Large gap open penalty (> 5) is disallowed due to the limitation of the GABA library.
+* Large gap open penalty (> 5) and large X-drop penalty (> 64) are disallowed due to the limitation of the GABA library.
+* Index file format is incompatible with of the minimap.

 ## Gallery